patroni/patroni/docs/patroni_configuration.rst

 Description
 """""""""""

-Generate Patroni local configuration in ``yaml`` format for the locally running PostgreSQL instance.
+Generate a Patroni configuration in ``yaml`` format for the locally running PostgreSQL instance.
 Either the provided DSN (takes precedence) or PostgreSQL `environment variables <https://www.postgresql.org/docs/current/libpq-envars.html>`__ will be used for the PostgreSQL connection.
-If password is not provided, it should be entered via prompt.
+If the password is not provided, it should be entered via prompt.

-All the non-internal GUCs having configuration file, postmaster command line or environment variable as a source defined on the running instance will be used for the following Patroni configuration parameters:
+All the non-internal GUCs defined in the source Postgres instance, independently if they were set through a configuration file, through the postmaster command-line, or through environment variables, will be used as the source for the following Patroni configuration parameters:

    -  **scope**: ``cluster_name`` GUC value;
    -  **postgresql.listen**: ``listen_addresses`` and ``port`` GUC values;